Genvara/genvara.github.io/README.md

 # Genvara
 An "About" site that is made with carrd.co
-This was a pain to setup, hence the multiple commits that were made before this README was updated.
+This was a pain to setup, hence the multiple commits that were made before this README was first updated.